-These are those taxes on the production of goods and services or trade in them, which are not proportional in any way to output or sales.
-In the United Kingdom they are collected by central government, with the exception of local non-domestic local rates which were a tax on the rental value of property and were levied by local authorities up to 31 March 1990 (1989 in Scotland).
-From April 1989 in Scotland and from April 1990 in England and Wales rates were abolished for businesses and replaced (as far as businesses were concerned) by national Non-Domestic rates (NNDR) This is a tax set by central government on the rental value of non-domestic property, the proceeds of which are distributed to local authorities.
+These comprise taxes on the production of goods and services or trade in them, which are not proportional in any way to output or sales.
+In the United Kingdom they are collected by central government, with the exception of local non-domestic rates, which were a tax on the rental value of property and were levied by local authorities up to 31 March 1990 (1989 in Scotland).
+From April 1989 in Scotland and from April 1990 in England and Wales, these rates were abolished for businesses and replaced by National Non-Domestic rates (NNDR).
+This is a tax set by central government on the rental value of non-domestic property, the proceeds of which are distributed to local authorities.
 NNDR is collected by certain local authorities (collecting authorities) as agents of central government.
 It is classified as a central government tax.
 Local authority rates are still collected in Northern Ireland.